Who Are You?

 They realize that most of them stem from that.
 They feel that situations could have been handled better if they didn’t put so much pressure on themselves.
 Then we’ll start identifying ways to overcome this.

-After answering the initial questions above, here are a few steps we talked about that you can also consider:
+Start by answering the questions above, then, here are a few steps we talked about:

 Don’t lose yourself in your career: While I admire the achievements that these people have accomplished over the years, if it comes at the cost of their mental and physical health, as well as a loss of identity, is it worth it?
 As you go through your job, remember to pause and take time to exercise, spend time alone, and ponder life.
 Who are you?
 What do you like?
 How are you affected by things?
 And what can you do to grow your mind and spirit?